 Week 40 Pregnancy: Ultrasound

 As you reach week 40 pregnancy and baby has not yet arrived, your doctor or midwife may want to do some tests to be sure everything still looks good with you and the health of the baby.

 A biophysical profile (BPP) is done to assess baby’s health, especially if you’re overdue.
-The BPP scores baby on five categories: fetal breathing movements, fetal body movements, fetal tone, amount of amniotic fluid, reactive fetal heart rate (also called a non stress test or NST) (1).
+The BPP scores baby on five categories: fetal breathing movements, fetal body movements, fetal tone, amount of amniotic fluid, and reactive fetal heart rate (also called a non-stress test or NST) (1).
 The NST tracks the baby’s motion with external fetal monitors, but the other four tests are done with an ultrasound.
 Combined, these tests help to give the doctors an idea of the overall health of your baby.

 Should I Be Worried?

 It may sound concerning that your healthcare provider wants to run extra tests, but this is no cause for alarm.
 Testing after the due date is really just a matter of routine.
 Normal pregnancy lasts from 37 to 42 weeks, and only about 5% of babies are born on their due dates.
 At week 40 of pregnancy, you’re not overdue, your provider is simply being thorough and cautious.

 A couple more weeks down the road — after week 42 of pregnancy — there is a small risk (5 – 10%) of post-maturity.
 This means that the placenta stops functioning well, baby’s growth slows or stops, and there’s a gradual increase in the chance of harm to the baby.
 In cases where there is any concern, labor may be induced.
 Still, healthy babies are born after 42 weeks all the time!

 Week 40 Pregnancy: Baby!